Drawing Architectural Inspiration From Nature: Biomimetic Architecture Examples

 5. The Dutch Mountains, Eindhoven, The Netherlands

 The twin timber skyscrapers known as ‘the Dutch Mountains’ are set to be a visible landmark in the city of Eindhoven in the coming years, much like real mountains are a natural beacon for the surrounding environment.
 The design features two soaring peaks and a green valley between them.
 It draws heavily on natural principles, including passive climate regulation and a natural irrigation system that collects rainwater from the roof and delivers it to the plants in the valley below.
-The building will be constructed primarily from bio-based materials with timber being particularly crucial to the design, promising to “fix a large quantity of CO2 for a long time.“
+The building will be constructed primarily from bio-based materials with timber being particularly crucial to the design, promising to “fix a large quantity of CO2 for a long time“.

-Bring your vision to life
+Bring your vision to life with Mortlock Timber

-Download our product and pricing guide or call our team on 1800 953 004.
+- Download our Product and Pricing Guide or call our specialists on 1800 953 004 to discuss your design vision

 View our pricing and product guide